328 Lomita Drive @ Museum Way

 Yelena Rachitsky is an Executive Producer of Media at Oculus, overseeing dozens of groundbreaking, narrative-driven VR projects that range from Pixar's first VR project to original independent work.
 Prior to Oculus, she was the Creative Producer at Future of Storytelling (FoST), which aims to change how people communicate and tell stories in the digital age.
 Yelena also helped program for the Sundance Film Festival and Institute's New Frontier program and spent four years in the documentary division at Participant Media, working on films like Food Inc. and Waiting for Superman.
 She's passionate about big creative ideas that will make technology meaningful.

 The format of the symposium will be a two-hour and 15 minute event featuring a keynote speaker followed by three expert presentations.
 Each speaker will be given 30 minutes with a final moderated exchange among all participants.
+Our program concludes with a 15 minute exchange moderated by Camille Utterback, assistant professor of art practice.
 The symposium will feature four interdisciplinary participants representing academia, industry, the museum world, and a practicing VR artist.